ovmuller/ovmuller.github.io/index.md

 ## About me

 I am a climate scientist with a background in computer engineering.
 I have always been interested in computing not as an end in itself, but as a tool to understand and solve physical problems.
 This interest led me to pursue a PhD in Water Resources and eventually to my current research at the intersection of climate, hydrology, and numerical modelling.

-Over the years, I have worked on a range of topics, with hydroclimate modelling as a common thread throughout my research.
 I am currently based at CEVARCAM, Universidad Nacional del Litoral (UNL), and I am a researcher at CONICET.

 ## Research interests